FWJK35/FWJK35/README.md

 - 👋 Hi, I’m @FWJK35
 - 👀 I’m interested in coding, video games, and running (cross country and code)
-- 🌱 I’m currently learning Python3 and Java
+- 🌱 I’m currently learning Python3, Java, and C++
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 You can reach me at calvinrodrigue@gmail.com